LeviDomingos/Portfolio/README.md

 **Github** -  I have used it to apply the changes on my project and display the website too.

+**Testing**

+My wife and I were the only one testing the site.
+I made the necessary changes sugested by her.
+The Jumbo Bar was her idea.

 ## Responsive Design
-To find out if my website was fully mobile friendly I used Google Chrome's Development Tools.
+To find out if my website was fully mobile friendly I used Google Chrome's Development Tools, Safari, Telephone devices to test how it looks in different devices and browsers.

 HTML and CSS Validation
-I used the below websites to validate the code in my website
+I used the below websites to validate the code in my website:

-- CSS Validation Service
-- CSS Validation Service
+- [W3C HTML Validator](https://validator.w3.org/#validate_by_input) tool to validate my CSS code.
+- [W3C CSS Validator](https://jigsaw.w3.org/css-validator/#validate_by_input) tool to validate my HTML code.

 # Strugles to overcome

 > To make a responsive design was a big “ask.”
 *I never realised* that margin and padding are taken into account on measurements.
-*Some divs were* totally off the pages.
+*Some divs were* totally off the page.
 *The height of the page* was another hurdle to overcome.